odinuv/web/en/apv/slides/database-systems/slides.md

 - Is information system only software?
 - Are data better than information?
 - How are information transmitted?
-- Does every database system have to use SQL langauge?
+- Does every database system have to use SQL language?
 - Should accounting use ACID or BASE database ?
 - What are differences between object data model and relational data model?
 </section>